 A Result of the Fall

 Some will argue that the creation was without evil until man’s fall in the Garden of Eden.
-Because of the disobedience of Adam and Eve, sin entered into the world with a sinful nature being passed down to all of their descendants.
-Genesis 3:17-19 describes God’s judgement against the first couple because of their disobedience while Romans 8:19-22 includes the rest of the creation in unrest because of their sin.
+Because of the disobedience of Adam and Eve, sin entered into the world.
+A result of that was a sinful nature being passed down to all of their descendants.
+Genesis 3:17-19 describes God’s judgement against the first couple because of their disobedience.
+And Romans 8:19-22 includes the rest of the creation in unrest because of their sin.
 This approach lays the blame for moral evil at the feet of humanity, unlike dualism that blames Satan.

 God is Responsible